 Save as disclosed above, there were no other material contracts entered into by the Company and its subsidiaries involving the interest of the Chief Executive Officer, Director or controlling shareholders, which were either subsisting at the end of the financial year or if not then subsisting, entered into since the end of the previous financial year.

 Treasury Shares

 - Listing Manual Rule 1207(9)(f)

-At no time during the financial year or subsequent to the financial year end did the Company hold any treasury shares.
+At no time during the financial year or subsequent to the end of the financial year did the Company hold any treasury shares.

 External Auditors

 - Listing Manual Rule 1207(6)